section-engineering-education/engineering-education/content/articles/how-to-add-support-for-spatial-data-in-your-database-using-geoalchemy-and-spatialite/index.md

 ### Conclusion
 In this tutorial, we have seen how to set up and configure a basic web application that utilizes Spatialite and SQLite to perform read and write operations to a spatial database.

-We've covered how to install spatiallite, and also showed how to update your existing instance of sqlite to support spatial data.
+We've covered how to install spatiallite, and also showed how to update your existing instance of SQLite to support spatial data.

-Now, you are fully equipped to set-up your development environment for your projects using spatialite and geoalchemy2.
+Now, you are fully equipped to set up your development environment for your projects using spatialite and geoalchemy2.

 You can find the full code [here](https://github.com/Curiouspaul1/spatial-database-demo).

->**Note**: While sqlite3 is great for your development environment, it is advised to not use it for heavy duty applications, you might instead want to consider using a more sophisticated tool like PostgresQL, and PostGIS as an extension for it's support of spatial data.
+>**Note**: While sqlite3 is great for your development environment, it is advised to not use it for heavy-duty applications, you might instead want to consider using a more sophisticated tool like PostgreSQL, and PostGIS as an extension for its support of spatial data.

 ### Further reading
 - [Geoalchemy documentation](https://geoalchemy-2.readthedocs.io/en)